-Love and aloha are at the heart of what singer-songwriter Daniel Pak stirs into his songs of freedom that stem from an upbringing on reggae and uplifting island melodies.
-Born and raised on O`ahu, Pak has dedicated his life to embodying the warmth and soul of the islands in his music of healing and joy, bringing balance to a modern social landscape thirsty for more compassion and love.
+Love and aloha are at the heart of what singer-songwriter Daniel Pak stirs into his songs of freedom that stem from an upbringing on reggae and Hawaiian music.
+Born and raised on O`ahu, Pak brings the warmth and soul of the islands into his music of healing and joy.

 In nearly ten years as leader of Kore Ionz, Pak has shared the stage with The Wailers, Toots and the Maytals, Steel Pulse, Sly & Robbie, and many more of reggae’s founding fathers.
 “Love You Better,” his “poignant love letter,” as The International Examiner calls it, went to #1 on commercial radio in Hawai`i.